Choughalpura

-Choughalpura is a small town located about 8 km from the heart of Peshawar, the capital of Khyber Pakhtunkhwa, a province in North-West Pakistan.
+Choughalpura is a small town located about 8 km from the heart of Peshawar, the capital of Khyber Pakhtunkhwa, a province in northwestern Pakistan.
 It was a village until the recent rapid growth of Peshawar swelled the size of the city to include the town.

-The M-1 Motorway starts in Choughalpura.
+The M-1 Motorway, which connects Peshawar and Islamabad, starts in Choughalpura.

 Most of Choughalpura is sandwiched between the M-1 Motorway and Grand Trunk Road, although some parts are located south of the road.
 The town is part of the NA-3 constituency of the National Assembly of Pakistan.

-One of the most famous pashto folk singer Mashooq Sultan lived in Choughalpura for many years.
+One of the most famous Pashto folk singer Mashooq Sultan lived in Choughalpura for many years.